Akshay-Latthe/4_ECS_Farget_poject_module/README.md

-# WordPress ECS Project with Modules
+# Applicetion deployment with AWS ECS Frget with Terraform Modules

 This project is designed to deploy WordPress on Amazon Elastic Container Service (ECS) using modular components for easy deployment and maintenance.